-The biggest improvement has more to do with software.
+This comes after big improvements were made to the software.
 Added cursor and trackpad support mean the iPad Pro is finally a true laptop replacement.
-You can now connect any Bluetooth mouse or wireless trackpad (like the Magic Trackpad 2) and use a cursor to navigate iPadOS 13.2.
-The feature will feel complete when Apple releases the Magic keyboard attachment with trackpad later this year (although it'll cost $349).
+You can now connect any Bluetooth mouse, wireless trackpad (like the Magic Trackpad 2) or the Magic Keyboard and use a cursor to navigate iPadOS 14 (iPadOS 15 is coming soon).

 The Samsung Galaxy Tab S7 is one of the best tablets due to its battery life.
 This tablet can offer over 13 hours of battery life.
 Wow!

 The Samsung Galaxy Tab S7 and the Samsung Galaxy Tab S7+ both have excellent cameras: a 13MP main camera and a 5MP secondary ultra-wide lens.
 On the front is an 8MP selfie camera.
 Both tablets are updates of the Galaxy Tab S6 and feature an improved S Pen that is included in the box.
 The Galaxy Sab S7 and Galaxy S7+ have faster processors and 5G connectivity.